- Click On Orange Button Above For Free 'Insider' Praxis II Report

-8.)
+5.)
 Don’t Skim And Scan

 Don’t get in the habit of skimming and scanning.
-Taking Praxis exam practice questions should be all about creating good test taking skills and increasing your knowledge you’ll leverage to a passing score.
-No matter how many times you’ve taken Praxis practice exams, never get in the habit of skimming over the directions for each section.
+Taking Praxis practice test questions should be all about creating good test taking skills and increasing your knowledge you’ll leverage to a passing score.
+No matter how many times you’ve taken Praxis practice tests, never get in the habit of skimming over the directions for each section.
 You might end up losing valuable points on the actual exam simply because you didn’t take the time to thoroughly read the directions.

-Get in the habit of reading each Praxis II test question carefully.
+Get in the habit of reading each Praxis test question carefully.
 While you know that the test developers at the Educational Testing Service (ETS) design multiple choice questions to make sure you understand the content, did you know that there are plenty of ‘easy to avoid’ test question traps that many test takers fall for?

-In your Praxis practice exam questions and during the test be aware these potential testing pitfalls: words like except, not and least, as you’ll be expected to choose an answer that doesn’t fit in with the rest.
-It’s very easy to lose points with questions like these, so prepare for them by staying alert for these words during your ETS preparation.
+In your Praxis practice test questions and during the test be aware these potential testing pitfalls: words like except, not and least, as you’ll be expected to choose an answer that doesn’t fit in with the rest.
+It’s very easy to lose points with questions like these, so prepare for them by staying alert for these words during your preparation.